 Will my samples be used for genetic research such as DNA sequencing?

 The immune tissue bank consent form gives an option to donate tissue for DNA (genetic code) sequencing, or to decline this.
 If you agreed to DNA sequencing, some researchers may want to investigate the molecules within your cells which could include genetic information (DNA or RNA).
-If you prefer for your tissue not be used for research looking at genetic changes or sequencing of DNA or RNA, you have the option to opt out of this on this consent form.
+If you prefer for your tissue not be used for research looking at genetic changes or sequencing of DNA or RNA, you can opt out of this on the consent form.
 If you have already donated tissue to the immune tissue bank and you want to change this option, or to withdraw your consent entirely, you can do so as indicated below.

 Will my samples be sent overseas?

-If you consented for your samples to be sent overseas for future research, your samples might be sent overseas.
+Only if you consented for your samples to be sent overseas for future research, your samples might be sent overseas.
 Overseas studies will comply with overseas ethics committee requirements, without New Zealand representation.
-Samples will not be stored overseas for longer than one year.
 If you have already donated to the immune tissue bank and want to change this option, or withdraw your consent, you can do so as indicated below.

 Can I get results from studies that have used my tissue?